extension-js/extension.js/CONTRIBUTING.md

 ### Extension

-This is the same command users run when they do `npx extension-create <command>
+This is the same command users run when they do `npx extension <command>

 ```sh
 yarn extension <command> [args] [flags]